Yutong-Dai/rock-paper-scissors/README.md

 ## Dataset

-**Hand Detector**: Datasets for training a hand detector are based on the `TV-Hand` dataset, which  contains hand annotations for 9.5K image frames extracted from the ActionThread dataset and the `COCO-Hand` dataset contains annotations for 25K images of the Microsoft's COCO dataset.
+**Hand Detector**: Datasets for training a hand detector are based on the `TV-Hand` dataset, which  contains hand annotations for 9,500 images extracted from the `ActionThread` dataset and the `COCO-Hand` dataset contains annotations for 25,000 images of the Microsoft's COCO dataset.

 We provide a glance of the training samples and an example of annotations follow the format